holidayextras/holidayextras.github.com/_posts/2017-07-14-meet-the-team-insurance.md

 **What do you most enjoy about the travel insurance business?**

 Challenges everyday.
 There are constantly new things to learn about Insurance as it evolves at a very fast pace.
-What I enjoy the most, is that it is such a large and complex product, that you will never no everything there is to know, so everyday is filled with something new.
+What I enjoy the most, is that it is such a large and complex product, that you will never know everything there is to know, so everyday is filled with something new.

 **What do you most enjoy about working in tech?**